jay-1629/Music-Explorer/README.md

 Music Explorer is a song recommendation application/tool.
 Input a song, and the AI will suggest a list of similar tracks based on a dataset.

+You can find the download link for the .exe file over in the releases section.

 ---

 Key Features: